grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 If you want to use the k6 CLI to run a local or cloud test, copy the generated script to your local text editor and execute the `k6 run` or `k6 cloud` command to start the test.

 For learning more about running k6, check out the [Running k6 guide](/getting-started/running-k6).

+## Troubleshooting

+** The browser extension will not record other tabs or pop up windows **

+If you need to capture this information, you should use the [HAR converter](/test-authoring/recording-a-session/har-converter).

+> The HAR converter is an alternative to the browser recorder.
+It generates a k6 script based on the HTTP requests included in a HAR file.

+** Having problems recording a request? **

+If you have a problem recording a request, we recommend you to try the [HAR converter](/test-authoring/recording-a-session/har-converter).

+The browser recorder uses the HAR converter to generate a k6 script.
+If the error persists with the HAR converter, please [report a new issue](https://github.com/loadimpact/har-to-k6/issues) providing detailed information about the problem.